PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 # use_sh1107 (for the Adafruit OLED 128x128 display)
 # other flags are inside the state class object
 #
+# NOTE:
-# NOTE: At startup all the note sets are loaded into memory.
-Then the last note set in the list of sets is loaded.
-This set has all notes with value 0.
+# At startup all the note sets (from file 'saved_loops.json') are loaded into memory.
+# A 'sero notes set' will be displayed at startup (state.notes_lst is defaulted to: '[0] * 16')
+# The script expects a 'zero notes set' to be at the end of the 'saved_loops.json' file.
+# If no 'zero note set' is in the saved_loops.json file, when saving them to the file, a 'zero notes set' will be added
+# to the end of the file.
+#
-#       and no key buttons selected.
-By pressing the Up button or the Down button one can load a next or a previous notes set.
+# By pressing the Up button or the Down button one can load a next or a previous notes set.
 #
 # D-Pad buttons functions:
 #